SkoolNotes/Taproot/21hist301/KBdPilgrimsPuritans.md

 	- Wasn't really based on anything
 	- Didn't find any utopias or anything so decided to build their own
 - Bunch of religious separatists moved to America

+# Puritans
+- Puritans were protestants and believed in individual process for enlightenment
+-